lsiv568/package-tree/INSTRUCTIONS.md

 QUERY|cloog|\n
 ```

 For each message sent, the client will wait for a response code from the server.
 Possible response codes are `OK\n`, `FAIL\n`, or `ERROR\n`.
-After receiving the response code, the can send more messages.
+After receiving the response code, the client can send more messages.

 The response code returned should be as follows:
 * For `INDEX` commands, the server returns `OK\n` if the package could be indexed or if it was already present.
 It returns `FAIL\n` if the package cannot be indexed because some of its dependencies aren't indexed yet and need to be installed first.